ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 -  Use a single PUT request to upload the large file
 -  Use AWS Snowball
 -  Use AWS Import/Export
--  Use Multipart Upload
+-  ==Use Multipart Upload==

 The total volume of data and number of objects you can store are unlimited.
-Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 terabytes.
-The largest object that can be uploaded in a single PUT is 5 gigabytes.
-For objects larger than 100 megabytes, customers should consider using the Multipart Upload capability.
+Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 terabytes. ==The largest object that can be uploaded in a single PUT is 5 gigabytes.
+For objects larger than 100 megabytes, customers should consider using the Multipart Upload capability.==

-The Multipart upload API enables you to upload large objects in parts.
-You can use this API to upload new large objects or make a copy of an existing object.
+==The Multipart upload API enables you to upload large objects in parts.== You can use this API to upload new large objects or make a copy of an existing object.
 Multipart uploading is a three-step process: you initiate the upload, you upload the object parts, and after you have uploaded all the parts, you complete the multipart upload.
 Upon receiving the complete multipart upload request, Amazon S3 constructs the object from the uploaded parts and you can then access the object just as you would any other object in your bucket.

 **Using a single PUT request to upload the large file** is incorrect because the largest file size you can upload using a single PUT request is 5 GB.
 Files larger than this will fail to be uploaded.